joonamo/LegacyColorSchemes/readme.md

-# Legacy Color Schemes - Updated Cobalt
+# Sublime Text 3 Legacy Color Schemes - Updated Cobalt

 Fork of color schemes that were part of Sublime Text 2 and older builds of Sublime Text 3.